Day 4: Exploring the area south of Furnace Creek

-Final part of the Death Valley trip, I promise.
+The final part of the Death Valley trip, I promise.
 This was our first year being away from home on Christmas (since kiddo was born), and we weren’t sure how we were going to feel about it, but we woke up feeling exhilarated.
 New traditions and new experiences was what this trip was about.
 We celebrated with a big breakfast at the Furnace Creek Inn (try their berry pancakes and eggs benedict, oh man!).
-The staff, even though they weren’t with their own families on Christmas, was so friendly and went out of their way to make our experience special (thank you from the bottom of our hearts!).
+The staff, even though they weren’t with their own families on Christmas, were so friendly and went out of their way to make our experience special (thank you from the bottom of our hearts!).
 We left to explore the day with a full belly and happy heart.

-If you want your junior high kid to be totally excited about Death Valley and be in the best mood the entire trip, tell them that some of Star Wars, Episode IV, A New Hope (and Return of the Jedi also) was filmed in Death Valley (that is if they like Star Wars).
+If you want your junior high kid to be totally excited about Death Valley and be in the best mood the entire trip, tell them that some of Star Wars, Episode IV, A New Hope (and Return of the Jedi also) was filmed in Death Valley, that is if they like Star Wars.
 We saved the area south of Furnace Creek to explore Christmas day because we were going to try to find some of the movie locations.
 We did some research (here’s a great website) and took some screen shots of the movie before we left, so we had an idea of where to look.

 The first stop was Artist’s Drive:Artist’s Drive was a one-way scenic loop about 9 miles in length.
 There are many turnouts that allow you to get out and explore, but the highlight is Artist’s Palette.
 Here, there is a parking lot and a way for you to get to the mountainside and look at this colorful area up close.

 At the parking lot on the left when you look over the edge, we found our first Star Wars screen shot of the day (screen shot on the left and our picture on the right):

 Then one more when we were hiking around the bottom:

 We climbed up as far as we could and looked around: